There are a number of festivals, holidays and other events celebrated in Toulon each year.

 |December||7/45||13/55||71/2.8||Not the best period to go|

 Cars are a convenient way to get around Toulon.
-The city offers nearly 2,300 free parking spaces near the centre, plus a dozen enclosed commercial parking garages.
+The city offers nearly 2,300 free parking spaces near the centre, plus a dozen enclosed commercial parking garages (between EUR 0.30 and 0.50 per 15 minutes).
+Numerous rental agencies are located near the airport and in the city centre (from EUR 10 per day).

-Upon your arrival in Toulon, you can get in touch with local tourism professionals for further information and to help organize your stay.Toulon Tourist Office
+Upon your arrival in Toulon, you can get in touch with local tourism professionals for further information and to help organise your stayToulon Tourist Office

 There are no vaccination requirements for visitors to France.
 For more information, contact Air France's international vaccination